 A tip from club member Helen who regularly packs for motorbike holidays: “Roll your underwear up and pack them in your shoes if you’ve got shoes which you’re not wearing on the plane.”
 A great tip and saves more space in the case!

 5. Stick to a limited colour palette

 This is my golden tip for putting outfits together and creating a holiday capsule wardrobe.
-Stick to a maximum of 5 colours.
+Stick to a maximum of five colours.
 You WILL be able to make more outfits out of less clothing if you limit the range of colours you use.
-Pick 2 or 3 colours that will go with anything, your neutrals (for more info on what your neutrals might be, see my blog on colour), and then choose a couple of accent colours that compliment your neutral choices.
+Pick two or three colours that will go with anything which is usually your neutrals (for more info on what your neutrals might be, see my blog on colour), and then choose a couple of accent colours that compliment your neutral choices.